 Assigning THERM Functionality to a Pin

-Pin 9 on the ADT7473/ADT7473-1 has four possible functions: SMBALERT, THERM, GPIO, and TACH4.
-The user chooses the required functionality by setting Bit 0 and Bit 1 of Configuration Register 4 (0x7D).
+Pin 9 on the ADT7473 has four possible functions: SMBus ALERT, THERM, GPIO, and TACH4.
+The user chooses the required functionality by setting Bit 0 and Bit 1 of Configuration Register 4 at Address 0x7D.